Golden Relay

 Engagement model

-A bounded technical assessment.
-Scoped, concluded, built to produce one thing: decision-relevant information.
+A bounded review.
+Scoped, concluded, and built to produce one thing: a defensible map of where the record holds.

-Scope Defined by a specific installation cohort — a product line, a channel program, a regional market, a deployment year.
+Scope One bounded cohort — defined by product line, region, service population, claim type, or handoff path.
 Work is bounded by actual record conditions present in the organization's systems.
 Not a generic governance framework.
-An assessment of what exists and what it supports.
+A review of what exists and what it supports.

-Method AI-assisted aggregation and technical analysis across the scoped record base, with human judgment at consequence-bearing decision points.
-Typical initial engagement: six to eight weeks from scoping to delivered brief.
+Method Aggregation and continuity analysis across the scoped record base, with experienced human judgment at consequence-bearing decision points.
+Inputs depend on what is available; the review adapts to your record landscape, not the reverse.
+Typical first engagement: three weeks from scoping to delivered brief.
 Designed to be completed and concluded — not to create ongoing dependency.

-What this is not A software deployment.
-A field operations change program.
-A training initiative.
-A long-term consulting retainer.
-The engagement produces information that does not currently exist in the organization's management view: the composition of warranty and quality cost exposure mapped against actual record conditions.
+What this is not No systems implementation.
+No field-operations change program.
+No training initiative.
+No long-term retainer.
+The engagement produces the management view that does not currently exist: the composition of cost and exposure mapped against actual record conditions in the cohort.